 In the next phase of our decennial evaluation, educators from similar institutions read our self-study report and conducted a team visit to determine if Montclair State meets MSCHE accreditation standards.
 As part of their assessment, they endorsed some of the suggestions made in the self-study report and provided some additional suggestions for institutional follow up.

 Step 3: Commission Review and Decision

-The MSCHE’s Committee on Evaluation reviewed all of the discussions, reports and suggestions and reaffirmed Montclair State University's accreditation status.
+The MSCHE’s Committee on Evaluation reviewed all of the discussions, reports and suggestions and the Commission reaffirmed Montclair State University’s accreditation status on June 22, 2017.

 As a voluntary, non-governmental membership association, the MSCHE facilitates and supports the ability of higher education institutions to respond to a diverse, dynamic and global higher education community that is continually evolving.
 MSCHE accredits degree-granting colleges and universities in the Middle States region, which includes Delaware, Maryland, New Jersey, New York, Pennsylvania and Washington, D.C., as well as Puerto Rico, the U.S. Virgin Islands and several international locations.
 Learn more at msche.org.

 How Does MSCHE Assist Institutions of Higher Education?

 The Core Values of the Commission clearly indicate their commitment to work with higher education institutions through self-regulation and peer-review.
 MSCHE fosters a “continuous and seamless relationship with member institutions to promote self evaluation and institutional improvement.”
 The Commission respects the unique mission of each institution and its evaluation processes and procedures for student learning outcomes assessment, effective teaching and institutional effectiveness.